 Or even better, work with a general contractor who is also a designer.
 When you have the same person working on your entire project from start to finish, you get someone who:

-Unless you’re a designer and contractor yourself, we recommend steering clear of the do-it-yourself route.
+Unless you’re a designer and contractor yourself, we recommend steering clear of the do-it-yourself route when remodeling your bathroom.
 The bathroom is one of the most difficult and complicated projects to get right.
-It can also be extremely costly when it goes wrong, from plumbing problems, to water damage, to safety hazards like slippery floors or rickety shower bars.
+It can also be extremely costly when it goes wrong, from plumbing problems to water damage, and from common safety hazards like slippery floors or rickety shower bars.

 Do: Choose your surfaces carefully